Rank #1 on Google Maps

 3) Email deliverability may drop to zero

-Even with clean content and verified email servers, your outreach won’t work if the domain is blacklisted by spam filters.
+Even if you use clean content and verified email servers, none of that matters if the domain is blacklisted by spam filters.

 4) The domain could be tied to cybercrime